Summit Piano Trio

 John Novacek

-Celebrating its 15th season as the ensemble-in-residence at Georgia’s Kennesaw State University, the critically acclaimed SUMMIT PIANO TRIO continues to impress and delight audiences with its highly refined, dynamic performances, and has firmly established itself as one of the Southeast’s preeminent chamber ensembles.
-Offering an eclectic repertoire ranging from the beloved classics to the latest of the avant-garde, SPT is regularly heard on WABE, Atlanta’s NPR station, and throughout the country.
+Celebrating its 16th season as the ensemble-in-residence at Georgia’s Kennesaw State University, the critically acclaimed SUMMIT PIANO TRIO continues to impress and delight audiences with its highly refined, dynamic performances, and has firmly established itself as one of the Southeast’s preeminent chamber ensembles.
+Offering an eclectic repertoire ranging from the beloved classics to the latest of the avant-garde, the Trio is regularly heard on WABE, Atlanta’s NPR station, and throughout the country.
+STP made its Weill Recital Hall at Carnegie Hall debut in December of 2025.

 ROBERT HENRY, pianist

-Mr. Henry earned the Doctor of Musical arts degree from the University of Maryland, with additional studies at the Cleveland Institute of Music and the Glinka Conservatory in St. Petersburg, Russia.
+Robert earned the Doctor of Musical Arts degree from the University of Maryland, with additional studies at the Cleveland Institute of Music and the Glinka Conservatory in St. Petersburg, Russia.
 He is an MTNA Nationally Certified Educator and has lectured and performed at universities, conservatories and festivals worldwide.
 He has been featured in American Music Teacher, Clavier and Gramophone.
-Currently, Dr. Henry serves as Coordinator of the Piano Department at Kennesaw State University.
-An International Steinway Artist, he maintains his web presence at www.roberthenry.org.
+Currently, Robert serves as Coordinator

 CHARAE KRUEGER, cellist

-Charae Krueger is an avid chamber musician and is also a member of the Serafin Ensemble and the KSU Faculty String Trio.
-Her solo and chamber music concerts have been featured in New York City’s Carnegie Hall and Merkin Concert Hall and Amsterdam’s Concertgebouw, at North Carolina’s Highlands-Cashiers Chamber Music Festival, Wyoming’s Grand Teton Music Festival and Delaware’s Serafin Summer Music Festival, and on NPR’s Performance Today, WABE-Atlanta and WGBH-Boston.
+Charae is an avid chamber musician and a member of the Serafin Ensemble and the KSU Faculty String Trio.
+Her solo and chamber music concerts have been featured in New York City’s Carnegie Hall and Merkin Concert Hall and Amsterdam’s Concertgebouw, at North Carolina’s Highlands-Cashiers Summer Music Festival, Wyoming’s Grand Teton Music Festival and Delaware’s Serafin Summer Music Festival, and on NPR’s Performance Today, WABE-Atnata and WGBH-Boston.

-Ms. Krueger received her early training at Canada’s Regina Conservatory of Music.
+Charae received her early training at Canada’s Regina Conservatory of Music.
 Her Bachelor of Music Performance degree was conferred by the New England Conservatory in Boston, where she studied with Laurence Lesser and Colin Carr.
-She also received an Artist Diploma from the Longy School of Music in Cambridge, Massachusetts, continued her training during the summers at The Banff Centre in Canada, where she worked with Janos Starker and Also Parisot, and worked with the Juilliard String Quartet at The Juilliard School.
-Currently, Ms. Kreuger is Principal Cellist of both the Atlanta Opera and Atlanta Ballet orchestras, while serving as Lecturer and Artist in Residence in Cello at Kennesaw State University, having been a faculty member since 2005.
+She also received an Artist Diploma from the Longy School of Music in Cambridge, Massachusetts, continued her training during the summers at The Banff Center in Canada, where she worked with Janos Starker and Aldo Parisot, and with the Juilliard String Quartet at The Juilliard School.
+Currently, Charae is Principal Cellist of both the Atlanta Opera and Atlanta Ballet orchestras, while serving as Senior Lecturer of Cello and Artist-in-Residence in Cello at Kennesaw State University, having been a faculty member since 2005.

 Piano Trio #6 in B-flat, Op.
 97 (“Archduke”)